Grow Mindfulness for Youth

 - Learnings and evidence from the program will support the development and funding of future programs across Ontario and beyond

-We are partnering with 22 leading youth-serving agencies:
+We are partnering with over 20 leading youth-serving agencies: